Family of Briton ‘captured by Russians in Ukraine’ want PoW rules to be applied

 Earlier footage appeared to show Mr Pinner saying he was captured in Mariupol while fighting with the Ukrainian marines.

-He said he had been fighting in the besieged city for five to six weeks but was now in the breakaway region of Donetsk.
+He said he had been fighting in the besieged city for five to six weeks but was now in the breakaway region of Donetsk in eastern Ukraine.

-Mr Aslin was previously filmed being led around in handcuffs with a cut on his forehead after surrendering to the Russian military in Mariupol last week.

 In a statement released by the Foreign, Commonwealth & Development Office (FCDO), Mr Pinner’s family explained how he became involved in the defence of Ukraine, which they said he considers “his adopted country”.